cosmos/cosmos-sdk/docs/spec/slashing/tombstone.md

 Currently, in the jail period implementation, once a validator unjails, all of their delegators who are delegated to them (haven't unbonded / redelegated away), stay with them.
 Given that consensus safety faults are so egregious (way more so than liveness faults), it is probably prudent to have delegators not "auto-rebond" to the validator.
 Thus, we propose setting the "jail time" for a validator who commits a consensus safety fault, to `infite` (i.e. a tombstone state).
 This essentially kicks the validator out of the validator set and does not allow them to re-enter the validator set.
 All of their delegators (including the operator themselves) have to either unbond or redelegate away.
 The validator operator can create a new validator if they would like, with a new operator key and consensus key, but they have to "re-earn" their delegations back.
 To put the validator in the tombstone state, we set `DoubleSignJailEndTime` to `time.Unix(253402300800)`, the MAX time supported by Amino.

-By implementing the tombstone system and getting rid of the slashing period tracking, will make the `slashing` module way simpler, especially because we can remove all of the hooks defined in the `slashing` module.
+By implementing the tombstone system and getting rid of the slashing period tracking, will make the `slashing` module way simpler, especially because we can remove all of the hooks defined in the `slashing` module consumed by the `staking` module (the `slashing` module still consumes hooks defined in `staking`).

 ## Further improvements / Related proposals: